 12 Helpful Tips For Driving in Death Valley National Park

 Just driving through it can present problems if you don’t know what to expect.
 Add in the remoteness of the area and you can see why it’s so important to be prepared for anything.
+As someone who’s driven all over the southwest, I’m sharing a few Death Valley National Park driving tips.
+If you’re an east coaster like me, take note, because this environment is definitely different from back home.

 Driving in Death Valley National Park